tcygxu2021/FMGNN/README.md

 # FMGNN
 This code is an implementation of our paper "FMGNN: A method to predict compound-protein interaction with pharmacophore features and physicochemical properti es of amino acids" in Pytorch with RDKit.
-We provide three CPI datasets: human, C.elegans and Stitch, in which the ratio of positive and negative samples is
+We provide three CPI datasets: human and C.elegans, in which the ratio of positive and negative samples is
 1:1.

 Dependencies: